Beyond Urban Agriculture

 Growing Profiles sourced from USDA PLANTS Database and the European Commission Plants Database

 Some plants require a lot of light, others less.
-We've mapped a plant's shade tolerance to each city's seasonal solar availability.
+We've mapped a plant's shade tolerance to each city's seasonal solar availability

 Some plants require a lot of water, others less.
 We've mapped a plant's drought tolerance to the seasonal precipitation in each city.